MaterializeInc/materialize/doc/developer/design/20240117_decoupled_storage_controller.md

 # Platform v2: Decouple Personalities of the Storage Controller

-> [!NOTE]
-> This is more a proto-design doc right now, laying out the context and basics
-> of what I want.

 ## Context

 As part of the platform v2 work (specifically use-case isolation) we want to